Open-MSS/Open-MSS.github.io/docs/develop/Setup-Instructions.md

 ## Running The Application

 MSS has 3 main components.
 These are MSUI (GUI), MSWMS (web map server) and MSCOLAB (collaboration server).
 You can run all 3 components individually on your system.
-(Before running any of the commands make sure you have activated your conda environment.)
+(Before running any of the commands make sure you have activated your environment.)

 You need to first add the main mss folder which will be created in your home directory to your python path.
 Go into the cloned repo and update your python path: